Figure 8 Pools - Royal National Park

-- enough water for each person there isn’t any place to fill up the bottle
+- Enough water for each person as there isn’t any place to fill up the bottle

 The Figure Eight Pools are part of the Royal National Park the second oldest National Park in the world after Yellowstone.
 The park was established in 1879 by NSW Premier Sir John Robertson.
 The park is the traditional country of the Dharawal.

 The Royal National Park provides more than 150 km of hiking trails.

 - The most popular hike is the epic two days 26 km long coastal walk.
 The walk offers spectacular views, nature, beaches, and spots for swimming.
 Booking is essential for the North Era Campground for the two days hike.
 It can be done in one, but it’s not a loop trail.